Mbed-TLS/TF-PSA-Crypto/docs/driver-only-builds.md

 guide](psa-driver-example-and-guide.md) for information on writing a driver.

-In order to have some mechanism provided only by a driver, you'll want the `MBEDTLS_PSA_CRYPTO_C` option enabled (enabled by default).

-In addition, for each mechanism you want provided only by your driver:
+For each mechanism you want provided only by your driver:

 - Define the corresponding `PSA_WANT` macro in `psa/crypto_config.h` - this
   means the algorithm will be available in the PSA Crypto API.